 -

-Legal risks inherent in the In-App Purchase business model
+Legal risks in the in-app purchase model

 Software developers and publishers are offering users the chance to make In-App Purchases within their software, but there are legal risks involved.
 Learn how to protect yourself and your business by understanding the requirements of distribution platforms and Australian consumer law.